rspamd/rspamd.com/doc/modules/index.md

 - [mime_types](mime_types.html) - applies some rules about mime types met in messages
 - [multimap](multimap.html) - a complex module that operates with different types of maps.
-- [neural networks](fann.html) - allows to post-process messages using neural network classification. requires redis configuration and log_helper worker setup for activation.
+- [neural networks](fann.html) - allows to post-process messages using neural network classification. (requires Redis configuration and log_helper worker setup for activation).
 - [once_received](once_received.html) - detects messages with a single `Received` headers and performs some additional checks for such messages.
 - [phishing](phishing.html) - detects messages with phished URLs.
-- [ratelimit](ratelimit.html) - implements leaked bucket algorithm for ratelimiting and requires `redis` to store data - if this is unconfigured the module is inactive.
+- [ratelimit](ratelimit.html) - implements leaked bucket algorithm for ratelimiting (requires Redis)
-- [replies](replies.html) - checks if an incoming message is a reply for our own message
+- [replies](replies.html) - checks if an incoming message is a reply for our own message (requires Redis)
 - [rbl](rbl.html) - a plugin that checks messages against DNS blacklist based on either SMTP FROM addresses or on information from `Received` headers.
 - [rmilter_headers](rmilter_headers.html) - adds/removes headers from messages